-We need to blend all the ingredients on a high-speed blender.
-We love this Professional Blender which has a very accessible price and is super effective in crushing everything and has a large volume capacity.
+We need to blend all the ingredients in a high-speed blender.
+We love this Professional Blender which has a very accessible price, is super effective in crushing everything, and has a large volume capacity.
 We also use it to make our Almond Milk.

-We are now alternating between morning juicing, intermittent fasting, morning low calories detox-anti-inflammatory and immune system boosters, and now Smoothies!
+We alternate between morning juicing, intermittent fasting, morning low-calorie detox-anti-inflammatory and immune system boosters, and now Smoothies!

-New workout habits come with new plans so, we this is how we plan our week:
+New workout habits come with new plans, this is how we plan our week:

 - Intermittent Fasting on Mondays and Wednesdays.
 So, we have a Vinyasa Yoga class watching our favorite Yoga Channel from Jessica Richburg, which we discovered a couple of months ago and are loving it.